midnightntwrk/midnight-architecture/proposals/0011-contract-interface-types.md

 This proposal assumes the composable contracts syntax proposal as a prerequisite, because that proposal introduces contract reference types and their semantics.
-This proposal extends those types to include abtract interfaces, in addition to concretely defined contract types.
+This proposal extends those types to include abstract interfaces, in addition to concretely defined contract types.

 ## Problem Statement